 About 25% of adults suffer from frequent knee pain, which can be debilitating and lead to serious knee problems when ignored.
-At Lynx Healthcare in Albuquerque, New Mexico, board-certified pain management specialists offer a wide array of knee pain treatments to optimize comfort, mobility, and quality of life.
-For expert knee pain treatment, call or make an appointment online today.
+At Lynx Healthcare in Farmington and Albuquerque, New Mexico, board-certified pain management specialists offer a wide array of knee pain treatments to optimize comfort, mobility, and quality of life.
+For expert knee pain treatment, call the nearest office or make an appointment online today.

 Knee pain is an uncomfortable feeling in your knee joint, which is made of bones, muscles, tendons, and ligaments.
 Knee pain might present as: